guildai/guildai/STYLE.md

 There are some exceptions, which I think should be considered:

 1. Object init is simple enough to perform in `__init__`.
-What consitutes "simple enough" is a judgment call.
+What constitutes "simple enough" is a judgment call.

 2. Property methods can be used to implement reading of dynamic state.
 These should be rare.